 The Port has a sustainable development team that develops and implements responsible port operations together with other departments, and it also has a certified operating system that fulfils the requirements of standards ISO 9001, ISO 14001 and ISO 45001.

 The Port of Helsinki reports on the achievement of its responsibility and sustainable development goals as a part of its annual reporting.

-A 25 per cent reduction in vessel emissions.
+A 25 per cent reduction in vessel emissions by the year 2030.

 › Shore power capabilities for nine berths